SiyuZhang-zsy/Adversarial-Perturbation-for-Non-Standard-Speech-Input/README.md

 ## Data

-The current scripts were developed and tested with dysarthric speech data prepared from TORGO.
-The repository does not redistribute the original dataset.
+The current scripts were developed and tested with dysarthric speech data prepared from [TORGO](https://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html).
 Other datasets may also be usable, but additional preprocessing and manifest adaptation may be required.

 ## Expected data format